TickTeam/guide-tt/README.md

 ###**What can I find here?**

 Hi, welcome to TicKTick!
 This book contains most of the features of TickTick.
-It is divided into six parts to help you find your target feature directly:
+It is divided into six parts in order to help you find your target feature directly:

 | Chapter | Content |
 | -- | -- |